grnydawn/SetBuilders.jl/README.md

 ## Introduction

-Most of programming languages including Julia support a certain type of enumerable sets, but not the type of predicate sets in mathematical sense.
+SetBuilders provides Julia users with the power of predicate-based sets.

-For example, in Julia, we can create a set having integer values like
+Many programming languages, including Julia, support a type of enumerable sets but not predicate sets in the mathematical sense.
+For instance, in Julia, it's possible to create a set containing integer values, such as

 ```julia
 A = Set([1,2,3])
 ```
-However, we cannot create something like this:
+However, creating the following is not possible:

 ```julia
 A = Set(x ∈ Integer | 0 < x < 4)